nurse-treats-bruised-female-patient-955x288

 United States

-ZipRecruiter (2023), an employment website, has more specific data for forensic NPs.
-They estimate that on average forensic NPs earn $131,543 per year.
+ZipRecruiter (2025), an employment website, has more specific data for forensic NPs.
+They estimate that, on average, forensic NPs earn $130,295 per year.
 Location can be a significant factor in how much a forensic NP might earn.
-ZipRecruiter has identified the top 10 cities with the highest average salaries for forensic NPs.
-They are:
+ZipRecruiter has identified the top 10 cities with the highest average salaries for forensic NPs:

 How to Become a Forensic Nurse Practitioner